FBD seeks to reduce payouts for business interruption claims

 Payment

-Stockbroking firm Davy was paid €14.2 million by the National Treasury Management Agency (NTMA) over the last seven years for acting as primary dealer in the State’s bonds.
+Stockbroking firm Davy was paid €14.2 million by the National Treasury Management Agency (NTMA) over the past seven years for acting as primary dealer in the State’s bonds.

 Figures released to Social Democrats TD Catherine Murphy, and reported in the Business Post, show it was paid almost €2.9 million last year and is due €1.64 million for 2021.